Board & Staff

 Wendy Lecker, Esq.

-Wendy was a staff attorney at the Campaign for Fiscal Equity (CFE) in New York.
+Before joining ELC, Wendy was a staff attorney at the Campaign for Fiscal Equity (CFE) in New York.
 She has also worked as a consultant in education finance and policy for The Rural School and Community Trust and Connecticut Voices for Children.
-She is currently an education columnist for Hearst Connecticut Media Group.
-Before joining CFE, Wendy was a staff attorney at both the Legal Aid Society, Criminal Defense Division, in the Bronx, and at My Sister’s Place, a domestic violence agency in White Plains.
-She also served as the Assistant Legal Director and House Counsel for the American Jewish Committee.
 Wendy has a B.A. from Cornell University and a J.D. from New York University.
-She is the former president of the Stamford Parent Teacher Council.
+She is the former president of the Stamford Parent Teacher Council, and a former education columnist for Hearst Connecticut Media Group.

-Jessica Levin is the Director of Public Funds Public Schools, a national campaign to ensure that all public funds are used to support public schools.
-She joined ELC as a Skadden Fellow focusing on English Language Learner students.
-Read More
+Jessica Levin is the Director of Public Funds Public Schools, a national campaign to ensure that public funds for education are used to support public schools.

 Prior to joining ELC, Jessica served as a law clerk to the Honorable Carlos F. Lucero of the U.S. Court of Appeals for the Tenth Circuit.
 She received a B.A., magna cum laude, from Cornell University, an M.Phil. in Comparative Government from the University of Oxford, and a J.D., cum laude, from Harvard Law School.